 Why is that there is a big discrepancy between the AutoPIPE Hanger Analysis calculated values and the values that are actually on the spring cans that have been in service for many years.

+In conclusion, the final spring that best fits the criteria may be the same or vastly different from that mentioned on the spring hanger selection report.
 Ultimately, if you disagree with the Spring Hanger selection, override the automated values with your own to be used during the actual stress analysis.

 Spring Hanger Selection